Jc-alt logo

 last_merged[1] = max(last_merged[1], current[1])

-# no overlap, append interval to list
+# no overlap, append new interval to merged list

 else: